 Menorrhagia refers to excessive, abnormal uterine bleeding, which occurs over several consecutive cycles and interferes with a woman's physical, emotional, social, and material quality of life.

-Markers of menorrhagia may include increased frequency of blood soaking pads/tampons or blood loss that interferes with daily activities.
+Markers of menorrhagia include increased frequency of blood soaked pads/tampons or blood loss that interferes with daily activities.
 In the literature, menorrhagia is traditionally quoted as blood loss exceeding 80 mL.
 Menorrhagia is often used synonymously with heavy menstrual bleeding (HMB), which is considered to be a more precise term.